pytorch/serve/benchmarks/README.md

 # Benchmarking with JMeter

 ## Installation

+It assumes that you have followed quick start/installation section and have required pre-requisites i.e. python3, java and docker [if needed].
+If not then please refer [quick start](https://github.com/pytorch/serve/blob/master/README.md) for setup.

 ### Ubuntu

 The script is mainly intended to run on a Ubuntu EC2 instance.
 For this reason, we have provided an `install_dependencies.sh` script to install everything needed to execute the benchmark on this environment.
-All you need to do is run this file and clone the TorchServe repo.
+All you need to do is first clone the TorchServe repo and then execute this file.
 On CPU based instance, use `./install_dependencies.sh`.
 On GPU based instance, use `./install_dependencies.sh True`.